Tuesday, April 14, 2015

 I'm then given a menu and the host begins with, ‘Tonight's specials are…’

 I DON'T CARE!!!
-IF THESE DISHES ARE SO SPECIAL, THEY'D BE AVAILABLE ALL THE TIME!!!
+IF THESE DISHES ARE SO GOOD, THEY'D BE AVAILABLE ALL THE TIME!!!

 But no, I must sit through a list of meals I won't order because I'll instantly forget what was said.

-I may ask which beers are on tap, only to hear, ‘I'm not sure.
+I might ask which beers are on tap, only to hear, ‘I'm not sure.
 Your server will be with you shortly and can answer that.’

 THEN WHAT'S THE POINT OF YOU???
 I FORGOT ALL THE STUPID SPECIALS AND NOW YOU DON'T KNOW SOMETHING I ACTUALLY AM INTERESTED IN???
 I HATE YOU SO MUCH!!!